2025 Tongan general election: Reform of the foreign ministry

 Shortly before the conclusion of its 2025 session, the Legislative Assembly passed a bill on 5 August replacing the foreign ministry with His Majesty's Diplomatic Service, which would be transferred to the authority of the palace office, effectively allowing the monarch to directly administer Tonga's foreign affairs.
 Crown Prince Tupoutoʻa ʻUlukalala tabled the bill in parliament.
 The reforms faced criticism from pro-democracy advocates, while royal supporters favoured it.
 The PTOA petitioned the King not to sign the bill into law.
-Teisa Pōhiva, the PTOA chair and the daughter of former Prime Minister ‘Aikilisi Pōhiva, led the petition and warned the reforms would make it difficult to hold the ministry accountable and restrict public access to crucial information.
+Teisa Pōhiva, the PTOA chair and the daughter of former Prime Minister ‘Akilisi Pōhiva, led the petition and warned the reforms would make it difficult to hold the ministry accountable and restrict public access to crucial information.
 Former Solicitor-General ʻAminiasi Kefu argued it would provide "certainty" and said the passage of the 2010 reforms had caused confusion as to whether the ministry was under the monarch's authority or cabinet.
 Kefu claimed the foreign ministry would still be subject to checks and balances.
 Deputy Prime Minister Taniela Fusimalohi assured that the monarch and the Privy Council would not have the power to issue passports.